 - Dr David Lawson - Senior Lecturer, Development Economics and Public Policy

-- Dr Osman Ouattara - Senior Lecturer, Development Economics
+- Dr Osman Ouattara - Reader, Development Economics

-- Dr Antonio Savoia - Senior Lecturer, Development Economics
+- Dr Antonio Savoia - Reader, Development Economics

 - Prof Kunal Sen - Professor, Development Economics & Policy

-- Dr Yin-Fang Zhang - Lecturer, Development Economics
+- Dr Yin-Fang Zhang - Senior Lecturer, Development Economics

 PhD Researchers and Post-Doctoral Fellows